Skip to main content

 • specify the assessment regime for their unit of study in Sydney Curriculum (including information about exam types, weighting, duration and timing) and publish an online unit of study outline

-• discuss requests/seek approval for exceptions to the standard timetable dates and times for in-semester and final exams with their Associate Dean (Education)
+• discuss requests/seek approval for exceptions to the standard processes for in-semester tests and final exams with their Associate Dean (Education)

-• check the draft exam timetable for final exams and provide feedback by the stipulated date
+• check the draft exam timetable for formal exams and provide feedback by the stipulated date.

 Coordinators will receive emails to prompt and remind them about the process and key deadlines.